 The site that generated the most CES buzz is www.avsforum.com, which facilitates conversations about home entertainment, video and gaming.
 In anticipation of Blu-ray news at the conference, discussion on forum.blu-ray.com also has seen an increase, up 2% compared with a year ago.

-As consumers see a limited amount of discussions regarding satellite radio and gaming at this year's CES, sites devoted to those technologies, including www. nintendo.com, www.ps3forums.com and www.satelliteguys.com, are down compared with a year ago.
-Gaming, however, still remains the second-most-talked-about category in CES-related conversations.
+As consumers see a limited amount of discussions regarding satellite radio and gaming at this year’s CES, sites devoted to that technologies, including www.nintendo.com, www.ps3forums.com and www.satelliteguys.com, are down compared with a year ago.
+Gaming, however, still remains the second most-talked about category in CES-related conversations.

 Nielsen BuzzMetrics measures consumer-generated media and word-of-mouth originating from newsgroups, blogs and message boards.
-It is an affiliate of VNU Group, the parent company of The Hollywood Reporter.
+The company shares the data with more than 100 global companies in a range of industries, including entertainment, automotive, consumer electronic and pharmaceutical, and is an affiliate of VNU, the parent company of The Hollywood Reporter.